Instructor: Dr. Ian Howell, Vocal Pedagogy Director

 - All other degrees: Word limit 1000-1500, excluding bibliography.

-Proposals for your paper– including a summary of your thesis and supporting materials–will be due one month prior to your presentation date.
-You may turn your paper in early for revisions.
+Proposals for your paper– including a summary of your thesis and supporting materials–will be due Monday, October 23rd.
+Your first draft is due Monday, November 13th.
+You may rewrite your paper for a higher grade.

 There is no final exam.

 Journal club (article summary/presentation): 10%

 Final paper proposal: 10%

 Technical Requirements for all Written Work

 Any written assignment must be submitted electronically to your shared dropbox folder as either a WORD or POWERPOINT file.
 Weekly readings reactions will be submitted via my website.
 Please follow the style guide found in the shared dropbox folder.

 Weekly readings reactions are due by 5 p.m.
 (Eastern time zone) each Friday afternoon.
 Your comments must be submitted by 5 p.m. each Sunday.